Kurento/kurento/source/user/configuration.rst

 Advanced Settings
 =================

 These settings are only provided for advanced users who know what they are doing and why they need them.
-For most cases, it's better to leave these settings on their default values.
+For most cases, the default values are good enough for most users.